mcrdjr/ReadPermSetObjectRecordTypes/README.md

 Github Repository for apex-mdapi
 - [apex-mdapi](https://github.com/certinia/apex-mdapi)

-## As I have time I will add more commnts on what all is going on.
+## As I have time I will add more comments on what all is going on.
 Some of the LWC and APex have comments along the way.
 It's a complicated mess of stuff.

+## Enjoy!

 ## Gal 2:20